 I nodded in silence, not sure what to say.
 I still felt a little off balance, trying to absorb everything he had told me.

 "So this mating bond-thing happens only between vampires?"
-I asked, causing Carlisle to nod.
+I asked.

+Carlisle nodded.
 "Yes," he answered.
-"Those stories among humans telling about soulmates aren't completely unfounded, I suppose."
+"Those stories among humans that tell about soulmates aren't completely unfounded, I suppose."